SamiranDas1311/OGD/README.md

 # OGD

-An Open Geological Database
-A wide collection of Geological, Mining, and Seismic datasets for open research.
+**An Open Geological Database- A wide collection of Geological, Mining, and Seismic datasets for open research.**

 Explore datasets, share feedback

-Submit your own datasets with the following fields-\
+Submit your own datasets with the following fields-

-A. Location- This field indicates whether the dataset is collected from a particular location or country.
+**A. Location**- This field indicates whether the dataset is collected from a particular location or country.
 However, several datasets are collected from multiple locations.
 Specifying the location enables the users to obtain data as per their requirements.

-B. Type- This field can mention the sensor that captured the dataset, or specify the type/ application of the dataset.
+**B. Type- **This field can mention the sensor that captured the dataset, or specify the type/ application of the dataset.

-C. Description- This field may contain a short summary of the specification, application, and utility of the dataset so that both the experts, and the general readers can explore, and use these datasets.
+**C. Description- ** This field may contain a short summary of the specification, application, and utility of the dataset so that both the experts, and the general readers can explore, and use these datasets.

-D. Tags- Mention specific keywords that give an overview of the data, and facilitate easy searching.
+**D. Tags-** Mention specific keywords that give an overview of the data, and facilitate easy searching.

-E. Link- It mentions the links to the websites hosting the datasets.
+**E. Link-** It mentions the links to the websites hosting the datasets.
 We intend to maintain and update the links from time to time.

-List of Datasets in OGD
+**List of Datasets in OGD**

 Dataset Description